 Friend-on-Facebook and fellow blogger, Son of Ellis (SOE) has created a tribute doll of the late fashion designer and black-doll collector Patrick Kelly.
 Prior to completing and sharing the tribute doll of Kelly, SOE changed his Facebook profile image to an image of Kelly that includes a black doll.
 At the time of this writing, another Kelly-inspired image has become SOE's profile image.
 (See Yahoo images of the real Patrick Kelly here.)

 This Kelly resurgence, prompted me to retrieve a June 15, 1987, People Weekly article to re-read about the young African American fashion designer who, by the time the article was published in the People Weekly's Style section, had taken Paris by storm.
 "In Paris, his slinky dresses have made Mississippi-born designer Patrick Kelly the new king of cling," headlines the article, written by Bonnie Johnson, reported by Cathy Nolan with photographs by Vladimir Sichov.
-I have scanned the article into a PDF file, see link below.
+See link to entire article below.

 Patrick Kelly (c.
 1954-1990) began designing and sewing clothing when he was a teenager in Mississippi.
 Although he had some formal fashion training, many of his skills were self-taught.
 While in his twenties Kelly moved to Paris, started his own design company, and quickly established himself as a reputable designer.
 [His] clothes were colorful, fun, and unusual and often had a Southern influence.
 Large, bright, plastic buttons were his trademark.
 Kelly was the first American to be allowed into the elite Parisian fashion designer's organization called Chambre Syndicale.

 |The late-Patrick Kelly is shown above with some of his black dolls in an image published in the June 15, 1987 issue of People Weekly.|